qiime2/dev-docs/source/storing-data/provenance.rst

    Artifacts produced by QIIME 2 Pipelines have an additional ``alias-of`` uuid, allowing interfaces to display provenance in terms of Pipelines (rather than displaying all of the pipeline's "nested" inner Actions).
+   This enables a view of provenance that better reflects the user experience of pipelines, displaying them as single blocks, rather than as the full chain of inner Actions which the user generally does not specify directly.

    Terminal pipeline Results are redundant "aliases" of "real" Results nested within the pipeline.
    The ``alias-of`` uuid in the terminal/"alias" Result points to this "real" inner result.
+   Details in `Pipeline Provenance`_.

    The ``unweighted_unifrac_emperor.qzv`` described here has three different IDs: